jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 1. Open the `install-domain.cli` file located in the root of this quickstart folder for editing.
 2. Find the lines that contain the following text:

-        *** NOTE: If you are running JBoss .... ***
+        *** NOTE: If you are running JBoss
-3. Comment or remove the line directly following the text if you use a noted version.
+3. Follow the _Note_ instructions to comment or uncomment the lines in the file.
 4. Save the file.